wadoud01/Thesis/README.md

 1. The system is **highly usable** with an **SUS score of 83.75**.
 2. The **workload** is well-balanced, with low physical demand and frustration.
 3. Users were satisfied with the real-time feedback and intuitive AR interface, ensuring smooth and precise robot manipulation.

 ---

-### **Future Improvements Based on Feedback**
-- Develop forwards Kenimatics control for more free control.
-- Move advanced grasping .
-- Optimize the interface to further reduce **mental workload**.

----

-### **Next Steps**
-The evaluation results will guide future iterations of the system, focusing on enhancing usability and user experience through:
-- **Additional user trials** with larger participant groups.
-- **Integration of user-recommended features** for improved performance.
-- **Comparative analysis** with other control interfaces to further validate the system’s effectiveness.

----